freeCodeCamp/guide/src/pages/articles/sql/sql-or-operator/index.md

 You can use the `OR` operator in the `WHERE` clause of `SELECT` statement.
 You use it when you want to select a record that satisfies at least one of the conditions.

-Here is an example that selects all persons that are male or has the name “Mary”:
+Here is an example that selects all records from the Person table who are either male or who have the name “Mary”:

 ```sql
 SELECT Id, Name, DateOfBirth, Gender